paulvha/SPS30_lora/README.md

 that looks interesting.
 This is the first version of a working driver + examples.
 More work is happening to create examples and compare against other sensors.

-This first is a cut down version of 1.3.6 for Arduino Feather LORA.
+The SPS30 library is a cut down version (1.3.7) for Arduino Feather LORA.

-For detailed information, please read the feather_lora.odt in the extras folder
+For detailed information, please read the feather_lora.odt in the extras folder.
+For Luftdaten : please read the TTN-Luftdata.odt in the Luftdaten folder

 ## Prerequisites
 LMIC  : https://github.com/matthijskooijman/arduino-lmic